Azure/Vision-AI-DevKit-Pages/docs/_docs/09-Create_Train_Vision_ML_Project.md

 1. Download the trained models using the **Export** button in the  **Performance** tab of the customvision.ai portal.
 ![Image of the Export button in customvision.ai portal]({{ '/assets/images/Export_Vision_Model.png' | relative_url }})

+2. Select Vision AI Dev Kit platform

-2. Export with platform selected
+3. Export with platform selected

-3. Congratulations!
+4. Congratulations!
 The first vision model is trained and downloaded (You can move the model files to the Jupyter Notebook directory and follow the Notebook instructions to continue).